 Most local authorities pay travel expenses for journeys made for business purposes.
-Many local authorities are happy to negotiate flexible working hours and also have family-friendly policies and childcare voucher schemes, depending on the local authority you work for.
+Many local authorities are happy to negotiate flexible working hours, have family-friendly policies and childcare voucher schemes, depending on the local authority you work for.

 Income figures are intended as a guide only.

 Working hours are normally around 37-hours per week.
 If you work as a residential care social worker, regular unsocial hours are normal practice.
 Evening and weekend work may be necessary if working in child protection or fostering and adoption teams.